geeogi/ens-subdomain-tool/README.md

 # ens-subdomain-tool
 Webpage for generating ENS subdomains.
-Uses Web3, ENS Namehash, Browserify.

 1) First, make sure you own an ENS domain.
 2) Then, use this tool to configure subdomains.